BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-blitz_cardgame.markdown

 At the start of the game, each player is given three lives (matchsticks, coins, etc.).
 Each player is dealt three cards.
  - The dealer has the right to keep his cards or exchange them.
  - If the dealer wants to exchange his cards, he puts his original cards in the center of the table as the bank, and draws three new cards.
+Otherwise three additional cards are placed in the center as the bank.
 The player to the left of the dealer is first.

 ## Gameplay